felinira/magic-wormhole-protocols/file-transfer-protocol.md

 File systems are hard.
 To achieve consistent and sane behavior across implementations and systems, applications should pay attention to the following details:

-- The `size` field of folders, symlinks and other non-regular files must be 0 in the send offer.
 - Symlinks are preserved by default when sending directories
 - Hardlinks and reflinks may be resolved/duplicated at any point
 - Permissions are not preserved by default (use rsync for that instead).